CICLAB-Comillas/CallSum/README.md

-# CallSum: NLP App for Customer Service Conversation Summarization ☎️
+# CallSum ☎️📖: NLP App for Customer Service Conversation Summarization
 CallSum is a repository for summarization of phone calls.

 <!-- TABLE OF CONTENTS -->